liamchampkin/liamchampkin/content/notes/new-website.md

 Although this is a great way to learn, and I've learnt a hell of a lot of Vue within the last 18 months, I feel I've been doing it the wrong way round.
 What I should be doing is getting a bare minimum website out the door in a framework/cms I want to learn and publish it.
 Then go about adding new features and learning how the thing works.

-So here it is... a website built on Nuxt 3, an application framework that has [just released its third iteration](https://nuxt.com/v3).
+So here it is... a website built on Nuxt 3 (Vue), an application framework [which recently launched its third iteration](https://nuxt.com/v3).

 ## Out with the old